By Ed Coghlan

 A native of Mexico, Edgar became the first in his family to go to college, an experience he found so valuable that he went to earn a master’s degree in organizational leadership from Azusa Pacific.

 “College allowed me to expand beyond what I grew up knowing and allowed me to grow my God-given gifts,” he said.
-“I encourage everyone who can to go to college to do it.
+“I encourage everyone who can go to college to do it.
 You won’t regret it.”

 For more information about L.A.
 Cash for College, contact Maria Marquez Alvarez.